 Antarctic Specially Managed Areas

-A further five Antarctic localities visited by tourists in the Antarctic Peninsula region which support Southern Giant Petrel colonies have Visitor Site Guides published by the Antarctic Treaty Secretariat (go to http://www.ats.aq/e/ats_other_siteguidelines.htm to find PDFs of the site guides for the localities listed below).
+Seven Antarctic localities visited by tourists in the Antarctic Peninsula region which support (or may support) Southern Giant Petrel colonies have Visitor Site Guidelines published by the Antarctic Treaty Secretariat.

-Southern Giant Petrel breeding colonies identified as Important Breeding Areas (IBAs) in the Antarctic Peninsula region.
+For Southern Giant Petrel breeding colonies identified as falling within Important Breeding and Biodiversity Areas (IBAs) in Antarctica see Harris et al. (2015).

 Harris, C.M., Lorenz, K., Fishpool, L.D.C., Lascelles, B., Cooper, J., Coria, N.R., Croxall, J.P., Emmerson, L.M., Fijn, R., Fraser, W.L., Jouventin, P., Larue, M.A., Le Maho, Y., Lynch, H.J., Naveen, R., Patterson-Fraser, D.L., Peter, H.-U., Poncet, S., Phillips, R.A., Southwell, C.J., Van Franeker, J.A., Weimerskirch, H., Wienecke, B. & Woehler, E.J.
 2015.
 Important Bird Areas in Antarctica 2015.
 Cambridge: BirdLife International and Environmental Research & Assessment Ltd. 302 pp.